pgRouting/workshop/docs/source/chapters/advanced.rst

 Introduction
 ------------------

-A query for routing vehicles differs from routing pedestrians explained in the :ref:`routing` chapter.
+A query for routing vehicles differs from routing pedestrians,

+* Now the segments are considered `directed`,
-* There is a `reverse_cost` involved, and the graph is directed.
+* There is a `reverse_cost` involved
-* This is due to the fact that there are roads that are one way, and depending on the geometry, the valid way is the
+* This is due to the fact that there are roads that are `one way`, and depending on the geometry, the valid way is the

   * (source, target) segment (`cost` >= 0 and `reverse_cost` < 0)
   * (target, source) segment (`cost` < 0 and `reverse_cost` >= 0)